LinkedInLearning/rust-for-java-developers-2484214/README.md

 | Challenge: Count words with map/reduce | [`04_04b`](https://github.com/LinkedInLearning/rust-for-java-developers-2484214/tree/04_04b) |
 | Solution: Count words with map/reduce | [`04_04e`](https://github.com/LinkedInLearning/rust-for-java-developers-2484214/tree/04_04e) |

-.
 The `b` branch contains the code as it is at the beginning of the movie.
 The `e` branch contains the code as it is at the end of the movie.
 The `main` branch holds the final state of the code when in the course.

+When switching from one exercise files branch to the next after making changes to the files, you may get a message like this:

+    error: Your local changes to the following files would be overwritten by checkout:        [files] Please commit your changes or stash them before you switch branches.
+    Aborting

+To resolve this issue:

+    Add changes to git using this command: git add .
+	Commit changes using this command: git commit -m "some message"

 ## Installing